 Using illicit drugs is an intimate act for our loved one.
 Many overdoses happen at home where a child feels most comfortable.
 Have you thought about the safety component for your family and home?
 It places you in danger if dealers are looking to collect money owed.
 Have you given your grandchild with a substance use illness your car to use?
 Do you realize they are using it to buy more drugs?
 Or that it places them at risk of drugged-driving, potentially killing someone else?

 Grandparents need to understand that making their grandchild happy while in active addiction should not be an option.
-If you are enabling them, you are supporting
+If you are enabling them, you are supporting a behavior that could prevent them from living a productive, healthy life.
+You are preventing them from reaching out for help.
+Nothing material that you give your grandchild will stop him or her from using.
+Their sole purpose for being is their drug.

 This is the disease component of substance use.
 Your grandchild does not stop loving you, but their mind and body need a high of which you cannot compete.
 Understanding will help you to see that your grandchild’s desire for their drug of choice masks any desire for the love that you might offer.